JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ## 2. Compile dependencies

-The following dependencies could not be installed from `apt-get` command and has to be compiled from source code.
+The following dependencies could not be installed via `apt-get` and need to be compiled from source code.

 ### 2.1 gcc

 FreeFileSync requires a c++ compiler that supports c++2a.
-The default version of gcc with Raspbian February 2020 is 8.3.0 and does not work.
+The default version of gcc with Raspbian Aug2020 is 8.3.0 and does not work.

 Follow the instruction at: https://www.raspberrypi.org/forums/viewtopic.php?t=239609 to build and install the gcc 10.1.0 with minor modifications.
 See [build_gcc.sh](build_gcc.sh) for the script with only c/c++ languages enabled.
 But first change the config in [build_gcc.sh](build_gcc.sh) according to your device (default: Raspberry Pi 4).